arces-wot/SEPABins/README.md

 Clone the repository: `git clone https://github.com/arces-wot/SEPABins.git`

 ## Usage
 The SEPA broker needs to connect to a SPARQL endpoint supporting the [SPARQL 1.1 Protocol](https://www.w3.org/TR/sparql11-protocol/).
-For you convenience, the repository includes an instance of ([Blazegraph](https://www.blazegraph.com/).
+For you convenience, the repository includes an instance of [Blazegraph](https://www.blazegraph.com/).

-### Start a SPARQL endpoint
+### Start the SPARQL endpoint
 1. Move to the `endpoint` folder
 2. Run the endpoint: `java -server -Xmx4g -jar blazegraph.jar`

 ### Start the SEPA broker
 1. Move to the `engine` folder
 2. Run the broker: `java -jar SEPAEngine_X_Y_Z.jar`
-3. The broker uses two configuration files: `engine.jpar` and `endpoint.jpar`.
-The former contains the broker configuration parameters, while the latter contains the endpoint configuration parameters.
-If these files are not present, they are created with defaults the first time the broker is executed.

-<a name="running"></a>
 ```
 ##########################################################################################
 # SEPA Broker                                                                            #